- An upscale cabin

 - Gaudy fender vents

-For those who need a refresher, the QX80 is a traditional body-on-frame SUV; and while those kinds of underpinnings, and big SUVs with V-8 engines, might no longer be in vogue, the QX80 is the best Infiniti SUV to date–a top rival to the outgoing Cadillac Escalade and superior to at least a few of its competitors.
+The Infiniti QX SUV is full-size traditional body-on-frame SUV that competes at the high end of the market.
+Formerly known as the QX56, it offers seating for seven or eight and big V-8 power.
+While those kinds of mechanicals might no longer be in vogue, the QX80 is the best Infiniti SUV to date—a top rival to the Escalade and superior to at least a few of its competitors.

-All 2015 QX80s come with a 5.6-liter V-8 delivering 400 horsepower and 413 pound-feet of torque, with drive going to either the rear wheels or all four via a seven-speed automatic transmission.
+All 2016 QX80s come with a 5.6-liter V-8 delivering 400 horsepower and 413 pound-feet of torque, with drive going to either the rear wheels or all four via a 7-speed automatic transmission.
 The engine’s numbers might not seem high, but it’s enough to tow up to 8,500 pounds and provide adequate performance for this big and burly three-row SUV.
-This big ute can hit 60 mph in a surprisingly quick seven seconds, while gas mileage is no surprise -- a low 14/20 mpg.
+This big 'ute can hit 60 mph in a surprisingly quick time under seven seconds, while gas mileage is no surprise at a low 16 mpg combined.
 And despite being built by the same company that's responsible for pioneering the first mass-market electric car ever, there's still not an alternative drivetrain in sight for this model line.

-New features in the 2015 Infiniti QX80 include adaptive headlights that automatically dip the high beams if another vehicle is approaching, and a collision warning system that can detect if an accident is imminent with an object ahead of the vehicle.
+Speaking of safety features, the QX80 offers several of them.
+Available are adaptive headlights that automatically dip the high beams if another vehicle is approaching, and a collision warning system that can detect if an accident is imminent with an object ahead of the vehicle and apply the brakes.
+A lane departure prevention system gently nudges the QX back into a lane when sensors think you’re wandering off the mark.
 Other tech features include brake assist, a backup collision warning system, adaptive cruise control, and blind spot and lane departure warning systems.
-There haven't been any U.S. crash-test results for the QX in recent years, however.